-Day 3 – Cathedral, castle and other Durham places in morning, and afternoon walk to Finchale Priory.
+Day 3 – Cathedral, Open Treasure Museum, Castle and other Durham places in morning, and afternoon walk to Finchale Priory.

 End: Taxi from Finchale Priory (just across the river), or bus 42 from HMP Frankland (a short walk from Finchale Priory, but not on Sundays) to Durham (where there’s a train station).

 First night – Bishop Auckland, Binchester, Byers Green, Whitworth.

 *(Sunderland Bridge is possible first night stop if doing 2-day version of route).